 One dieter said, “I usually take it in the morning and it really fills me up.”

 According to another user, “It mixes smoothly with any ingredient and helps keep you satiated/full as a meal supplement.”

 Another claims it is more effective when used as part of a lifestyle change, “It does help you to lose weight, but with ALL diets you have to exercise and eat right.”

 After doing some serious research, we have concluded that if a specific facet of a diet program or supplement is very problematic (high cost or lack of real science) the chances of weight-loss success for the long run is pretty low.
 This means if Biotrust Low Carb Protein powder is out of the question for some based on price, that means fewer people will give it a try.

 The Science – “Is it Legit?”

-In regards to actual clinical trial research, we could not find any published on the official website for Biotrust Low Carb Protein powder.
+In regards to actual clinical research on humans or animals, we could not find any published on the official website for Biotrust Low Carb Protein powder.
 That’s unfortunate because we know there’s a link between protein and appetite suppression.
 We need to see documented scientific studies that prove this supplement actually works for weight-loss.
 There’s is some out there for this product, but the company doesn’t share it.

 The Bottom Line – Does Biotrust Low Carb Protein Work?